wenkokke/msla2014/README.md

 #### Technical Details

-This repository contains the sources for the paper "(Modelling Substructural Logics in Agda)[/paper.pdf]".
+This repository contains the sources for the *[Modelling Substructural Logics in Agda](/paper.pdf)*.
 The `paper` sub-directory contains the literate Agda files that make up the paper.
 The `code` sub-directory contains the extracted Agda source code.

 Some notes: